Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 This park is often photographed for its iconic mile-high swinging bridge which is the highest suspension footbridge in America.
 At 5,946 feet above sea level, you’ll tower over the surrounding mountains for spectacular views.

-The park also has walking trails and plenty of educational exhibits and programs at the Grandfather Mountain Nature Museum, making it a great family destination.
+The park also has walking trails and plenty of educational exhibits and programs at its nature museum, making it a great family destination.
 If you plan on having lunch here, they have tons of areas for picnicking, or you can eat at Mildred’s Grill.

 Lake Toxaway